Nerwyn/material-you-utilities/README.md

 #### Platform

 The 2025 color specification has two platform options - `Phone` and `Watch`.
 While you probably want to keep this at the default `Phone` setting, you have the ability to choose.
 Note that the `Watch` platform does not work well with light mode.
+If specification version is not set to 2025 then this setting will be hidden from the settings card.

 ### Styles